Bagamoyo: First World War

-Massacre

-The Bagamoyo revolt is a seemingly forgotten massacre on the Arab population in the old slave port in January 1964.

 2006–present

 Bagamoyo is a center for dhow sailboat building.
 The Department of Antiquities in Tanzania is working to maintain the ruins of the colonial era in and around Bagamoyo and to revitalize the town.
 In 2006, the department applied for World Heritage Site status, in the cultural category.
-The Bagamoyo College of Arts (“Chuo cha Sanaa”) has been an internationally famous arts college in Tanzania, teaching traditional Tanzanian painting, sculpture, drama, dancing, and drumming.
+The Bagamoyo College of Arts ("Chuo cha Sanaa") has been an internationally famous arts college in Tanzania, teaching traditional Tanzanian painting, sculpture, drama, dancing, and drumming.
 In 2007 based on the college, the Bagamoyo Arts and Cultural Institute (TaSUBa) was established.

 Its history and proximity to Dar es Salaam has led Bagamoyo to be more diverse than some other areas of the country.
 Bagamoyo is home to many ethnic groups, including the Wakwere, Wazaramo, Wazigua, Maasai, and Waswahili.
 Although Swahili culture dominates, many different cultures coexist in Bagamoyo, including people of Arab descent.

 In 2018, the new port construction began that will transform the area.

 Transport

 Port

 In 2013, a large two berth intermodal container deepwater port terminal was proposed by Tanzanian government.
 Called Bagamoyo Port, it will be constructed at Mbegani, near Bagamoyo.
 China planned to invest US$10B to make Bagamoyo the most important port in Africa by 2017.
-The port is part of the Maritime Silk Road.
+The port was part of the Maritime Silk Road.

 In 2018, the project got the go ahead and work started in about June/July.
-It will be built in association with the state-owned China Merchants Port, it will include a special economic zone.
-The US$ 10bn project is backed by an Omani sovereign wealth fund.
+It would have been built in association with the state-owned China Merchants Port, and would include a special economic zone.
+The project was backed by an Omani sovereign wealth fund.

-In 2019 Tanzanian President John Magufuli announced the suspension of the project.
+In 2019 Tanzanian President John Magufuli announced the suspension of the project, which was acquired in 2025 by Saudi Arabia.